soyeonkimgithub/soyeonkimgithub.github.io/about.md

 # About

 <!--author-->
-- Self-Driven Machine Learning Engineer with extensive experience in development
+- Machine Learning Engineer with extensive experience in development
-- Certified AWS Specialist of Machine Learning
+- Passionate about technology, data, running, and minimalism
-- Passionate about technology, data, running and minimalism
+- This is a repository for study notes and retrospect of work